STommydx/2020S-COMP4111/README.md

 You should have a MySQL server installed in your computer.
 The server should listen on the default SQL port on localhost.
 Also, you should setup a user `comp4111` and password `comp4111`.
 The user should be granted full permission the database `comp4111`.
 Initialize the database with the schema provided in `db/db-schema.sql`.

+If you do not have full access to the MySQL server, you can modify the settings (such as host, username, password and database name) in `src/main/java/hk/ust/cse/comp4111/database/ConnectionManager.java`.
+If you have changed the database name, modify the first line of `db/db-schema.sql` accordingly.

 ### Cloning the project

 The project work best with the Intellij IDEA.
 To import the project in IDEA: